KCSO helicopter unit serves Kern County, Bakersfield from above

 AIR-1, as the unit is referred to, is in action seven days a week, in the air for two-hour increments from 6 p.m. to 2 a.m.
 It is also on-call throughout the day, according to Lt.
 Joel Swanson, who is in charge of KCSO’s Air Support Unit.
 The group consists of eight people — with three full-time staff members and five part-timers — Swanson said.

 Machinery wise, there are five helicopters in the unit as well as three airplanes to perform surveillance work.
-The helicopter models include a MB500, Bell OH58 and Bell Huey II.
+The helicopter models include a MD500, Bell OH58 and Bell Huey II.

 Despite their ability to respond quickly, the unit longs for more resources.
-Some of its helicopters date back to 1969, and budget cuts in the past six years have reduced the unit’s full-time staff by over 50 percent, according to KCSO Deputy and Chief Instructor Pilot Tim Caughron.
+Some of its helicopters date back to 1969, and budget cuts in the past six years have reduced the unit’s full-time staff by more than 50 percent, according to KCSO Deputy and Chief Instructor Pilot Tim Caughron.

 “We typically don’t have the aircraft or the budget available to fly all day long,” Swanson said.
 “If we could, we would like to.
 We’re on an on-call basis during the daytime to avoid a significant increase in our flight hours.”